Terms and Conditions

 Iridium Units £45

-Each subsequent week the tracker is not returned, the invoice amount will increase at the same weekly rate to a maximum of 4-weeks at which point a Final Notice is issued.
-Each week a new invoice updated will be raised and sent, and reminders sent.
+Each subsequent week the tracker is not returned, the invoice amount will increase at the same weekly rate to a maximum of 4-weeks at which point an invoice will be issued.
+Late fees will contimue to accrue each week while goods remain oustanding.

 Final Notice - Failure to return goods and pay any late return fee invoices.